 The airline companies will start fulfilling their CORSIA obligations when the aeronautical industry, as a whole, has reached and exceeded its 2019 emission levels.
-Due to the decrease in the number of flights caused by the pandemic, Air Transat does not expect to have to purchase offsets for the first years of the scheme.
 Determining the costs of this obligation will depend on participating countries, growth on qualified city pairs, and the type of eligible carbon offsets.
+For the 2021-2023 period, Air Transat's compliance needs have been estimated and do not constitute a material financial risk.